Identify and deter unwanted insects and animals

-Some of the most common creatures you’ll find in your garden are:
+Some of the most common pests you’ll find in your garden are:

 Slugs and snails

-Slugs and snails love the cool, wet weather and eating tender plants such as hostas.
+Slugs and snails love the cool, wet weather and eating tender plants such as salad crops and hostas.
 Sweep up garden rubbish so they can’t hide under it.

 Aphids and whitefly

-These grey long-snouted beetles don’t cause too much damage as adults – they just nibble leaf edges.
+These grey, long-snouted beetles don’t cause too much damage as adults – they just nibble leaf edges.
 But the large, fat, brown-headed, maggot-like grubs that hatch in the soil, eat every root in site.
 Most likely to infest plants grown in containers.

-Looking like fat brown caterpillars with no legs, they are actually the larvae of daddy longlegs.
-They live in the soil and feed on the roots of almost anything – they can be especially problematic in lawns, because they eat the roots of grass.
+Looking like fat, brown caterpillars with no legs, they are actually the larvae of daddy longlegs.
+They live in the soil and feed on the roots of almost anything – they can be especially problematic in lawns as they eat the roots of grass.